 Most alert systems let you choose how you receive important news.
 You can typically select text messages, phone calls, emails, or mobile app notifications.
 Think about which method you’re most likely to see immediately.
 If you often ignore unknown callers, a text message might be a better option.
 If you prefer a detailed record of alerts, email can be a great choice.
 Modern platforms like the PubSafe app use app notifications for instant updates, which is perfect for sharing real-time information.
 The key is to pick the channel that works best for you.

-Select Your Locations and Alert Types
+Set Your Location and Choose Your Alert Types

 To make your alerts as relevant as possible, be specific about the locations you care about.
 Most systems allow you to register multiple addresses, so you can get notifications for your home, workplace, and your children’s school.
 This is incredibly helpful for coordinating with family when an emergency occurs.
 You can also fine-tune the types of alerts you receive, like severe weather or road closures, while opting out of others.
 This control helps you focus on what directly impacts your safety and make better decisions when it matters most.